HL7/cqf-recommendations/pages/methodology.md

 The _select_ step involves selection of the specific content for implementation, along with the target enablement strategies, specifically identifying the _who_, _what_, _when_, _where_, and _why_ for the selected content.

+There are numerous factors to consider in selecting which recommendations and activities to develop, including:

+* **Value**: What is the potential value of implementation of the recommendation to patients, clinicians, and health systems and institutions?
+* **Effort**: What is the level of effort involved in producing a computable representation of the recommendation?
+What is the upstream vs downstream effort?
+What are the maintenance considerations?
+* **Feasibility**: What is the availability of the data required to successfully evaluate a computable representation of the recommendation?
+* **Delivery mechanisms**: What are the technical capabilities required to support computable representation of the recommendation?
+And what are the expected technical capacities of potential target implementation environments?

+These considerations will then inform the selection of recommendations and related activities for implementation along the continuum of [Levels of Enablement](documentation-approach-03-conformance-levels.html).
+Specifically highlighting the portion of that continuum from delivery of contextualized narrative (i.e. messages only) through actionable intervention (i.e. CDS Hooks requests):

+* **Delivery of contextualized narrative**: System displays a guideline recommendation as a notification or alert.
+* **Actionable intervention**: System provides computable representation of the recommended activity as a _request_ resource.
+* **Process integration**: System provides implementation of a fully documented workflow along with its status, using a combination of _request_ and _event_ resources, typically coordinated as described in the FHIR [worfklow](http://hl7.org/fhir/worfklow) topic using _task_ resources.

 This step is typically performed by a cross-functional team consisting of at least:

 * A _clinical_ subject matter expert, familiar with the guideline content and the domain